MECHEDDAL-Hani/PFE-code/README.md

-# All the Steps to the create Project and run it
+# All the Steps to the create the project and run it

 ## 1 Second DataBase (with indexing)